typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 Since this `width` is usually our primary design constraint (`height` being handled through scrolling), we need *width-based* media queries to adjust our layouts across this wide range, lest our designs fall.

-This is done in steps, at different widths, that we call *breakpoints*&zwj;—the window/device/viewport sizes where the content *starts to break,* if it is not adjusted.
+This is done in steps, at different widths, that we call *breakpoints*—the window/device/viewport sizes where the content *starts to break,* if it is not adjusted.
 <!-- .intro -->

 <blockquote